vippsas/mssql-changefeed/README.md

 insert into [changefeed].[outbox:myservice.MyEvent] (shard_id, time_hint, AggregateID, Version)
 values (1000 % 2, '2023-05-31 12:00:00', 1000, 1);
 ```
-You can do this extra insert either in the backend code, or using a trigger in SQL
+You can do this extra insert either in the backend code, or by using a trigger in SQL
 (that you provide).
 Make sure both inserts happen in the same database
 transaction!